angelapopa/PSDSL/Assignment5/README.md

 * maybe
-`from 'MyTable' get 'name equals John'` or `from 'MyTable' get all 'name equals John`
+`from 'MyTable' get 'name equals John'` or `from 'MyTable' get all 'name equals John'`

 2. Separate the print functionality from the grammar definition